Clutter and Poverty Mentality

 Tips to Getting Rid of Clutter

 Use Transition Times-Every few months, you’re more than likely switching out fall and winter for spring and summer or vice versa.
 This is a great time to purge your home.
 As you go through your clothing, purge anything you no longer love.
-The same goes for home decor.
-This year I really purged holiday decorations.
-I also make it a point to go through both my boys’ rooms twice a year-right before their birthday and right before Christmas.
+The same goes for home decor and holiday decorations.
+I also go through both my boys’ rooms twice a year-right before their birthday and right before Christmas.
 Those are times of the year when there is an influx of toys and clothing, and purging beforehand keeps it manageable.

-Join Facebook Groups-There are so many Facebook groups dedicated to de-cluttering, minimalist living and so on.
-I have found these to be very motivating for me.
+Join Facebook Groups-There are many Facebook groups dedicated to de-cluttering and minimalist living.
+I find these to be motivating.
 In one, the group leader posts a monthly challenge and every day we have a task.
 Sure, I don’t do every task, every day.
 But it’s enough to keep me chipping away at it and stay motivated.

 Getting real with why I wanted to keep items-I held on to our TMNT stuff for far too long.
-Then, one day I had that epiphany.
-I wasn’t emotionally attached to the Teenage Mutant Ninja Turtles.
-I was attached and wistful for the years that Brian played with that stuff.
-He played with it as a preschooler and it’s hard to let go of those years.
+Then, one day I realized I wasn’t emotionally attached to the Teenage Mutant Ninja Turtles.
+I was wistful for the years that Brian played with that stuff.
 But realizing that, and remembering that I have a ton of photos from that time period, helped me let go.
 I kept one TMNT shirt that was his favorite, and the rest got sold or donated.

 Get Creative: Repurposing things is all the rage right now.
 No, I don’t listen to many of my CDs anymore.
 But guess what?
 We have them hanging around our trampoline to keep birds away.
 I’ve seen them over gardens too.
 A quick search of “how to repurpose (name of item)” will bring you some interesting suggestions.